humeji/autogen_ssl-certs-for-local-development/README.md

 ## 05.04.2019 Update

-<p style="text-align: center;">THIS IS STIll EXPERMIENTAL USE AT YOUR OWN RISK</p>
+***THIS IS STIll EXPERMIENTAL USE AT YOUR OWN RISK***

-I recently came across having to help a coworker accomplish this task and decided to create this project since following multiple manual script lines was very error prompt (A nice follow-up of my [Original publication in Medium](https://medium.com/@hugomejia74/how-to-create-your-own-ssl-certificate-authority-for-local-https-development-3b97573c7bb5)).
+I recently came across having to help a coworker accomplish this task and decided to create this project since following multiple manual script lines was very error prompt ([A follow-up to my Original publication in Medium](https://medium.com/@hugomejia74/how-to-create-your-own-ssl-certificate-authority-for-local-https-development-3b97573c7bb5)).

 ## Known Bugs